e4h2n/elfin/README.md

 Elfin is a terminal-based, from scratch text editor loosely based on 'Kilo' by Salvatore Sanfilippo aka antirez.
+IMPORTANT: Your terminal must support RGB color format.
+You must have a nerd font installed (otherwise you'll need to modify the function "statusPrintMode" in display.c).

 # Installation
 - ``git clone`` this repo